-- Any member can fill up any conference room with visitors (up to 13 visitors in the biggest room).
+- Any member can fill up any conference room with visitors (up to 14 people total including the member, in the biggest room).

 - Reservations for meetings with visitors are recommended in order to guarantee conference room availability and have conference rooms clean and ready for arrivals.

-- For off-hour meetings: Within a few minutes of arriving, all visitors are required to view the community guidelines sheet (provided).
-The member who is hosting the meeting is required to arrive at Collective Agency at least 15 minutes before their first visitor is expected (so that people aren’t waiting outside).
+- For off-hour meetings: The member who is hosting the meeting is required to arrive at Collective Agency at least 15 minutes before their first visitor is expected (so that people aren’t waiting outside).

-- Members have the option of using all or some of their conference room time to host visitors in the big loft room, if appropriate (conversations are good if they are in normal voices, not ”loud, long, emotional, or whispering”).
+- Members have the option of using all or some of their conference room time to host visitors in the main areas, if appropriate.
+Conversations in the main areas are good if they are in normal voices, not loud or emoting.

 - All visitors here for meetings have to stay within the same room or nearby area (except for restrooms/kitchen/parking access), and are the responsibility of the hosting member.

-- A member can’t be in conference rooms more than 3 hours total any day (or if they are, then the member has to pay the hourly meeting rate).
-The exception: there is no hourly limit while there are after-hours event rentals in the big loft room; then conference rooms are open unlimited for members during that time.
+- Morrison: Any amount of phone calls and meetings are fine at Morrison within the limits.
+If a member is in conference rooms more than 3 hours in a day at Morrison, then the member has to pay the hourly meeting rate of $55 per hour or $1600 per week.
+The exception: there is no hourly limit while there are after-hours member events in the main area; then conference rooms are open unlimited for members during that time.

 - The very fine print on membership options:

-- To pause membership, a member may give a week’s notice (5 full business days, not including weekends and federal bank holidays) and get a membership credit equal to the pre-paid membership amount for future access (re-starting membership) at a date of their choice.
-Any member may not pause membership more than once every two months, and must rejoin for at least a full month or the remainder of their credit, whichever is less.
-While a membership is paused, it cannot be used as a membership in any way: not for the Coworking Visa, or mail delivery, or locker storage, or any access for any reason (the key fob must be returned).
+- To pause membership, a member may give at least one day’s notice, and get a membership credit equal to the pre-paid membership amount for future access (re-starting membership) at a date of their choice.
+Any member may not pause membership more than once every two months and must rejoin for at least a full month or the remainder of their credit, whichever is less.
+If paused, the 12 months pre-paid must be used within 24 months of the start date, and a month-to-month payment must be used within 12 months of its being paused.
+Before pausing the membership, all access to member benefits must be returned: the Coworking Visa, mail delivery, locker storage, key fob, or any access for any reason.

 - A person or company with 12 months or more prepaid membership may switch out the person who has the membership for a new person, provided there is at least 5 business days notice to Collective Agency staff, and not more often than once every 90 days per membership.
-Before the switch, the new person has to email firstname.lastname@example.org confirmation of agreement to these Terms of Service, especially the Community Guidelines.
-The key fob has to be returned to Collective Agency staff, who will give it to the new person.
-The new person has to be toured and shown the alarm system by a Collective Agency staff person before they get the key fob or alarm code.
+The key has to be returned to Collective Agency staff, who will give it to the new person.

 - A member who pauses or cancels membership, then rejoins, will rejoin at the current rate for all months that weren’t already paid for.

-- There are no discounts, credits, reduced rates, or extensions on cancellations; everybody is treated equally under the rules.
+- There are no individual discounts, credits, reduced rates, or extensions on cancellations outside what is in the terms of service; everybody is treated equally under the rules.